idealparable/BibleQ/BibleIsAntiSlavery.md

 This has NO weight at all in proving the HEBREW authors intended anything that moderns would on full and fair analysis show is bad legitimately.

-They might insist that work should always be for pay and if the payer can't afford it God should magically make money or whatever -- in my review of Josh Bowen's shamefully stupid attempt to get out of the conclusive debunkings offered by Jon McCray of the whaddo You Meme channel of bad arguments for Bible as pro-slavery by Cosmic Skeptic (Alex O'Connor), in that review I was shocked to see the crazy argument really used by Josh Bowen (of Digital Hammurabi) that regardless of whether they obeyed God, Israel was promised, essentially, wealth.
+They might insist that work should always be for pay and if the payer can't afford it God should magically make money or whatever -- in my review of Josh Bowen's shamefully stupid attempt to get out of the conclusive debunkings offered by Jon McCray of the Whaddo You Meme channel of bad arguments for seeing the Bible as pro-slavery by Cosmic Skeptic (Alex O'Connor), in that review I was shocked to see the crazy argument really used by Josh Bowen (of Digital Hammurabi) that regardless of whether they obeyed God, Israel was promised, essentially, wealth.

 He even explicitly said he thought would be provided miraculously (as opposed to God just pointing out that following his wise laws would generally avoid the problems that lead to poverty in the first place, so more providential), though he didn't seem to think coins themselves would, but his argument was basically that insane.